 A low, raw oath broke her concentration.
 She looked up to see her abductor’s broad back.
 “You have thirty seconds,” he growled, and made a show of checking his watch.
 “Starting now.”

-Twenty-nine seconds later she pulled the gown down over her knees as he turned to face her.
+Twenty-nine seconds later she pulled the long gown down over her knees as he turned to face her.
 She used to love this old-fashioned, sleeveless nightie, made of heavy, slippery satin with delicate lace detail on the fitted, low-cut bodice.
 This gown used to make her feel pretty.
 Now it just made her feel more wretchedly vulnerable.

 She forced herself to sit primly on the edge of the bed with her hands folded in her lap.
 He was looking at her.
 She stared straight ahead at an antique, marble-topped washstand.
 Her breasts pushed against the silk, and every breath reminded her how well she filled out this gown.